Using Henna Paste

 2023 Crop *The Henna in All Kits*

 Embrace excellence with our signature henna powder, ORa – a remarkable powerhouse that stands out with a stringy texture and dark color.
 Whether you're a novice or an expert, it is my top recommendation.
-As a personal favorite, it's my own henna of choice that I use on my clients.
+It's my own henna of choice that I use on my clients.

-- 6-24 Hour Dye Release with Lemon Juice
+• 6-24 Hour Dye Release with Lemon Juice (12 hours is the norm)

 Certification #IN-2023-129831-Z-302376-2023